PolicyBrief

 LEGISLATION

-2. Surviving spouses: This includes the spouse of any service member who died while serving in the Armed Forces, often referred to as Gold Star spouses.
+2. The spouse of any service member who died while serving in the Armed Forces.
+This is the critical provision that brings Gold Star Spouses directly into the program.